kadenchoi/stock-pattern-detector/USER_GUIDE.md

 ## Current Status: ✅ FULLY FUNCTIONAL

-The Financial Pattern Detector is now running successfully on macOS with all core features working:
+The Financial Pattern Detector is now running successfully on **macOS and Web** with all core features working:

+### 🌐 Platform Support

+- **macOS**: Native desktop application with full functionality
+- **Web**: Browser-based application accessible at any URL
+- Platform-aware architecture automatically adapts storage and notifications

 ### ✅ Working Features